nancy-sun/litechat/README.md

 Server repo: https://github.com/nancy-sun/litechat-server

 ## Description
 Lite Chat is an anonymous n-to-n chat application for text and voice chat, where users could create a temporary chatroom or join an existing chatroom.
-Type on the message input box to sent text messages to the room, enter the voice channel to start talking.
-Works in web browsers without any additional downloads.
+Type in the message input box to sent text messages to the room, enter the voice channel on left side bar to start talking.
+Works in web browsers without any additional downloads or plugins.
-User's text messages are sent through websocket connection, and voices are sent through peer to peer connection.
+User's text messages are sent through websocket connection, and voices are sent through peer to peer UDP connection.

 ## Installation
 Clone source code locally: